 - Eating the seeds whole doesn’t do the same as grinding them.
 You can still eat all the seeds any time of the month.
 The goal is to get your therapeutic 2 tbsp dose of ground seeds daily.

 You don’t have to do this alone.
 The best results come from working in conjunction with a doctor who understands natural medicine and will support your health goals.
-If that’s you, I’d love to chat.
+If that’s you, I’d love to help.